bicarbon8/cypress-testrail-reporter/README.md

 ## Acknowledgments

-* [Milutin Savovic](https://github.com/mickosav), owner of the [cypress-testrail-reporter](https://github.com/mickosav/cypress-testrail-reporter) repository that was forked.
+* [Milutin Savovic](https://github.com/mickosav), owner of the [cypress-testrail-reporter](https://github.com/mickosav/cypress-testrail-reporter) repository from which this project was forked.